The Library and Archives

 Welcome to our Library and Archives

-We aim continually to adapt and improve our service offering to support the current and changing learning, teaching, and research needs of the College and its members, and the needs of scholars worldwide.
+We aim continually to adapt and improve our service offering to support the needs of the College and its members, and those of scholars worldwide.

 Whatever the reason for your visit to our website, I do hope you will find time to peruse the Library Manuscripts Gallery and Rare Books Gallery, and the Archives Gallery, where a selection of images from our celebrated collections of illuminated manuscripts, early printed books, and archives are on show for you to enjoy.